US says Indian gov’t official directed plot to assassinate Sikh activist

 India tells Canada to withdraw 41 diplomats over Sikh murder rift: Report

-Prosecutors did not name the Indian official or the target, but described the target as a critic of the Indian government and an advocate for an independent Sikh state in the Punjab region, home to a large number of Sikhs and previously the site of a lively independence movement.
+Prosecutors did not name the Indian official or the target, but described the target as a critic of the Indian government and an advocate for an independent Sikh state in the Punjab region, home to a large number of Sikhs and once the site of a movement to create Khalistan – a Sikh homeland independent from India.

 Gupta was arrested by Czech authorities in June and is awaiting extradition.